 Remember those simple machines back from physics class?

 Yeah, me neither, but a pulley is one of ’em.

 Pulley’s can be used to make lifting things a lot easier and functional trainers are no exception.

 But in this case, we don’t want lifting those weights to be too easy because lifting that weight is how we’re going to get stronger.

-Most functional trainers come with a pulley ratio of 2:1, meaning that it feels like you’re lifting half the weight racked (racking 100 lb gives 50 lb of resistance.
+Most functional trainers come with a pulley ratio of 2:1, meaning that it feels like you’re lifting half the weight racked (racking 100 lb gives you 50 lb of resistance).

 A 2:1 pulley ratio is common because it offers a smooth feel and allows for more excursion of the cables, although some trainers do use a 1:1 ratio, meaning you feel every pound you rack.